MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-json-files.md

 |tenant|No|Specifies the tenant to which the package is deployed.
 If you specify multiple configurations, a drop-down of options will be available when you deploy.|

 ## The platform symbol file
 The platform symbol file contains all of the base app objects that your extension builds on.
-If the symbol file is not present, you will be prompted to download it.
+If the AL Language extension in Visual Studio Code detects that the referenced symbols are not present on local disk, you will get a visual prompt in Visual Studio Code to download the symbols from one of the servers specified in the launch.json file.
 For more information about the platform symbol file, see [Symbols](devenv-symbols.md).

 ## See Also
 [AL Development Environment](devenv-reference-overview.md)